MrHonekawa/Avengers/README.md

 For Using CMD LIKE
-/promote,/demote you must give perm to bot of adding new admins;
+/promote,/demote you must give perm to bot of adding new admins;<br>